pulumi/pulumi-hugo/themes/default/content/docs/clouds/gcp/get-started/_index.md

 {{< /chooser >}}

-### Configure Pulumi to access your Google Cloud account
+### Configure Pulumi to access Google Cloud account

 Pulumi requires cloud credentials to manage and provision resources.
 You must use an IAM user or service account that has **programmatic access** with rights to deploy and manage your Google Cloud resources.